 One of the things I am most thankful for in my life is my church, the community of faith that supports, nurtures and sustains me.
 The hymns we sing and liturgy we use in prayer and praise are an important part of my worship.
 Often, I find that a particular hymn or part of the liturgy bring to mind people or situations that I became aware of through my work at LWR.

-Recently, I took a trip to Thailand to see how LWR Quilts and Kits help refugees living there.
-The week after I returned, our pastor used a Eucharistic prayer that included the words “God of our weary years, God of our silent tears, you have brought us this far along the way….”
+A few years ago, I took a trip to Thailand to see how LWR Quilts and Kits help refugees living there.
+The week after I returned, our pastor used a Eucharistic prayer from the Evangelical Lutheran Worship, Pew Edition, that included the words “God of our weary years, God of our silent tears, you have brought us this far along the way….”
 Having just spent a week with Burmese refugees who have lived with oppression, war and displacement for decades, these familiar words struck a rich, deep, new chord in my heart.

 The only response I could express was tears.
 Tears of sadness and empathy for these weary brothers and sisters.
 Tears of profound gratitude for the grace and faith and hope I saw in, and heard from, those I met.
 Tears of thanks for the dear friend sitting next to me that week who stayed near and let me cry in the safety of the sanctuary on that August Sunday morning.